 10. Penang Famous Laksa Power

-Also known as Laksa Power Teluk Bahang, it is located infront of Penang Tropical Spice Garden.
-It is not as famous as Laksa Janggus, but it is amazingly better and good with bird eye chilli, bunga kantan and otak udang!, hence the name ‘power’.
-The locals really love this laksa and the owner have been selling this penang classic dish for years.
+Also known as Laksa Power Teluk Bahang, it is located in front of Penang Tropical Spice Garden.
+It is not as famous as Laksa Janggus, but it is amazingly better and good with birds eye chili, bunga kantan, and otak udang!, hence the name ‘power’.
+The locals love this laksa and the owner have been selling this Penang classic dish for years.
 Now all of you know about it! so, serbu!.
 The taste of fish in the gravy, oh la la!.
 It is open daily mostly in the afternoon.

 11. Didilla Laksa Kampung Terang

 It is one of the famous and trendy Laksa for Penangites and foreigners that comes to this food-heaven state.
 Located in Jalan Pulau Betong, Balik Pulau, the spicy fish gravy with birds eye chili is what its known for.
 Opens from 2 PM till 7 PM Tuesday to Sunday, you will meet lots and lots of locals eating here!.
 Pair it with some ais kacang, melted!!